digicatapult/nice-fetch-ai-adapter/README.md

 Run `poetry install`

 Some endpoints require interaction with fetch.ai agent.
 We have included such `SampleAgent` in this repo.
+In order to bring up the repo run `python run.py` from your terminla (in root directory).
+This will bring up both the Sample fetch.ai agent and our app with swagger interface on `http://0.0.0.0:8000/docs`.
-In order to start it (in a new terminal window), please navigate to the `SampleAgent` directory and run: `python sampleAgent.py`.
-On startup agent prints it's own address -> please include this address in `core/config.py`
+On startup agent prints it's own address -> please include this address in `core/config.py`(if it is different to the one hardcoded there).

-Open new terminal window, cd into app directory and run `uvicorn main:app ` which starts the app with swagger interface on `http://0.0.0.0:8000/docs`.

 ### To run tests: